Alcoholics Anonymous Meetings

 Ferries - There are ferries from Marigot to Blowing Point, Anguilla that leave every half hour or so from 7AM until 7PM.
 There are several of them and the larger ones are more comfortable, but it is only about a half hour ride across the three mile wide channel, so the timing is probably more important than the comfort.
 Besides, how comfortable will you be sitting in the ferry terminal for another half hour waiting for a better ferry.
 Both sides get a departure tax.
 The French side accepts euros, dollars, and more.
 The exchange rate for dollars is generally awful but they make sure that you pay in dollars by having little change in euros.
 It's a quaint island custom.
 The ferry costs $12 per head, one way.
 Don't buy a round trip as it will tie you to that ferry and its return schedule.
 It's quite easy to go over in the morning, grab a cab at the ferry dock, and travel to anyplace on the island for about $20.
 The beaches are great and generally less crowded than SXM, probably because most everything is more expensive than SXM.
 Add a few days onto your week in SXM and hop across the channel (a mere three miles by ferry, charter boat, or plane) to Anguilla.

 St Barts is another daytrip, albeit a bit longer, about 15 miles through some pretty choppy water.
 There are sailboats that take about three hours, so most of your day will be consumed by sailing on the bounding main, with a bit of time for lunch and shopping in Gustavia, the capital of St Barts.
 The powered cats get over there in about an hour and a half from Marigot and cost $70 round trip on the same day and a bit over $90 round trip on different days.
 Add in departure taxes.
 You might be able to get two for one coupons someplace.
 The Voyager leaves from Marigot and Oyster Pond.
 The Oyster Pond run takes about half as long.
+The new Voyager can make the trip in about a half hour from Oyster Pond.
 The ferry from Philipsburg is a bit quicker, as you start a few miles closer.

 Back to the list